souradeep-das/Proffeth/README.md

 # Proffeth
-  Proffeth is a decentralized learning platform which uses some unique methods to ensure a safe and happy learning environment in a trustless environment.
+  Proffeth is a decentralized learning platform which uses some specially created unique methods to ensure a safe and happy learning environment in a trustless environment.

   [Link to Design Patterns](https://github.com/souradeep-das/Proffeth/blob/master/design_pattern_desicions.md)